Ronald C. Gathe: U.S. attorney for the Middle District of Louisiana

 On November 12, 2021, President Joe Biden announced his intent to nominate Gathe to be the United States attorney for the Middle District of Louisiana.
 On November 15, 2021, his nomination was sent to the United States Senate.
 On December 2, 2021, his nomination was reported out of committee by a voice vote.
 On December 7, 2021, his nomination was confirmed in the United States Senate by voice vote.
 He was sworn into office on December 13, 2021.

+On February 19, 2025, Gathe was fired from his post.